brandsimon/verity-squash-root/Readme.md

 ```
  - Mount your EFI partition and [configure](#configuration) it.
  - Add your EFI partition to `/etc/fstab`.
- - Make sure your EFI parition is big enough (1 GB recommended).
+ - Make sure your EFI partition is big enough (1 GB recommended).
  - Create directory `/mnt/root`.
  - Mount your root-partition to `/mnt/root` and configure it in fstab file.
  - Configure your kernel cmdline  (see: [Configuration](#configuration))